mdbridge/click-by-voice/doc/activation_commands.md

 The following operations are currently available:

-* 'f' focuses the element (doesn't work on all elements, does work on iframes)
+* `f` focuses the element (doesn't work on all elements, does work on iframes)
-* 'c' clicks the element
+* `c` clicks the element
-* 't' opens links and iframes in a new tab, changing focus to that tab
+* `t` opens links and iframes in a new tab, changing focus to that tab
-* 'b' opens links and iframes in a new tab, but does not change focus to that tab
+* `b` opens links and iframes in a new tab, but does not change focus to that tab
-* 'w' opens links and iframes in a new window, changing focus to that window
+* `w` opens links and iframes in a new window, changing focus to that window
-* 'k' copies link and iframe locations to the clipboard
+* `k` copies link and iframe locations to the clipboard
-* 'h' simulates hovering the mouse over the element; repeat to unhover
+* `h` simulates hovering the mouse over the element; repeat to unhover
-* 's' copies the text contents of the element to the clipboard
+* `s` copies the text contents of the element to the clipboard

 The default operation either clicks or focuses the given element using heuristics to decide which makes more sense.
 If CbV guesses wrong, you